markusvoelter/ProgrammingBasics/doc/chapter04_functions/index.md

 addressing of cells would not work correctly if we moved the expression to a central location in the sheet.
 Similarly with absolute references, we would have to use other absolute references for each case.
-We must somehowget rid of these references!
+We must somehow get rid of these references!

 ### From Cells with Dependencies to Parametrized Cells